 In addition to the quality levels, hay is also divided by nutritional value and chemical composition.
 But if the chemical composition will have to be checked in the laboratory, which the average owner is unlikely to do, then the average nutritional value of hay is usually known from reference books.
 However, very nourishing feed for rabbits is not needed; it will instead be harmful to them since it will lead to obesity.

 In the first place in the rating of hay for rabbits is timothy hay.
 On the second meadow grass.
-This is hay from wild herbs.
+It is hay from wild herbs.
 Further, alfalfa hay and oat straw, which was harvested in the period of milky ripeness of oats.

 Alfalfa hay is undesirable for rabbits older than six months, as it has a very high protein content.
 Adult rabbits, in order not to become fat, enough low-protein hay and grain pellets.
 But old animals will not be able to chew hay and gnaw hard granules, specially designed to keep growing teeth in rabbits.
 Grass meal is available in two forms: in granules and bulk.
 Depending on the condition of the rabbit’s teeth, you can choose the appropriate type.